Overview

 Issues

-• The role and powers of the Secretary outlined in Section 3 are broad, raising concerns about potential overreach.
-More specific limitations on actions the Secretary can take would help define the scope of responsibilities.
+• The role and powers of the Secretary as outlined in Section 3 are broad and could potentially lead to overreach.
+Clearer limitations or specifications on actions the Secretary can take would help define the scope of their responsibilities and prevent overextension of authority.

 Sections